 The Department of Residence Life and Housing: About 2,300 students live in the University's ten residence halls.
 Access to the University's residence halls is restricted to student occupants, escorted guests and authorized University personnel.
 Unescorted persons are prohibited in the residence halls.
 While all residence halls have 24-hour visitation, buildings always remain locked and require a University-issued identification for access.

-Residence hall staff members receive special training from UAPD about security and safety procedures and the enforcement of residence hall regulations.
+Residence hall staff members receive special training about security and safety procedures and the enforcement of residence hall regulations.
 Safety inspections every semester help students to maintain a safe environment.
-Department of Residence Life and Housing professional staff conduct programs with resident students to heighten awareness of safety on campus.
+Department of Residence Life and Housing staff conduct programs with resident students to heighten awareness of safety on campus.
 Sessions cover topics from common sense precautions, (such as walking with a companion or in groups at night), to more difficult issues (such as sexual assault, including acquaintance rape).
-Student programming offers other sessions such as a nationally recognized program that covers topics including bystander training, safe sex, rape prevention, LGBTU+ issues, and interracial relationships.
+Student programming efforts from the Department of Residence Life and Housing are nationally recognized for excellence and cover topics including bystander training, safe sex, rape prevention, and LGBTU + issues.
 As a part of crime prevention in the residence halls, UAPD patrols the residence halls during evening hours, seven days a week.
 Officers participate in residence hall programs and respond to all police, fire and safety issues in the residence halls.

 The Department of Student Conduct and Community Standards (SCCS): SCCS' primary focus is to promote and enforce University community standards through the administration of The University of Akron Code of Student Conduct.
 The Department also serves as an information source on student discipline, conduct hearings, appeals and academic misconduct concerns.
 The purpose of the University discipline system is to promote student development by addressing behaviors that are inconsistent with community standards and expectations, as defined by the Code.
 SCCS often coordinates its services with other campus offices to serve students to the fullest extent.
 When appropriate, referrals will be made to other University offices to best serve students.